simplymichael/express-user-manager/README.md

 A user management and authentication library for Express apps.

-It automatically creates and adds the following (customizable) API endpoints to an Express app:
+It automatically creates and adds the following API endpoints to an Express app:

 - user registration
 - user login